tedneward/Azgaarnoth/Races/Undersea.md

 Seafarers have reported encountering tortle in various places all throughout the Deepwaters and oceans, but it's never been clear if they maintain a civilization, cities, or just nomadic bands.

 ## [Triton](Tritons.md)
 Likewise, tritons have become more and more visible to the Abovesea folk.
-Their relationship with the tortle is not clear, but it does appear that they are on good terms with [sea elves](/Races/Elves.md).
+Their relationship with the tortle is not clear, but it does appear that tritons are on good terms with [sea elves](/Races/Elves.md).
 They also seem to have some sort of trade relationships with [lizardfolk](/Races/Lizardfolk.md) and [yuan-ti](/Races/YuanTi.md).